HCL-TECH-SOFTWARE/Verse-Extension-Documentation/docs/development.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 The Verse Extension API is heavily influenced by the Chrome/Firefox Web Extension API.
 This is used to emulate *deploying* an application without needing to acutally deploy with Domino which streamlines development and testing.
-If you don't have an application ready, please reference the **[Getting Started](https://git.cwp.pnp-hcl.com/IBM-Verse/verse-developer-chrome-ext/tree/master)** tutorial.

 ## Prerequisites

 There are a few things you will need to get started:
 1. Google Chrome or Firefox (Version 49.0 or greater)
-2. Your custom application or a local copy of the Verse Developer Extension Demo **[source code](https://git.cwp.pnp-hcl.com/IBM-Verse/verse-developer-chrome-ext/tree/master)**.
+2. Your custom application or a local copy of the Verse Developer Extension Demo **[source code](https://github.com/HCL-TECH-SOFTWARE/Verse-Extension-samples)**.
-3. contentscript.js and page.js from **[here](https://git.cwp.pnp-hcl.com/IBM-Verse/verse-developer-chrome-ext/tree/master/src)** *(Only if you are using your custom application)*
+3. contentscript.js and page.js from **[here](https://github.com/HCL-TECH-SOFTWARE/Verse-Extension-samples/tree/master/src)** *(Only if you are using your custom application)*

 ## Configuration